- Purchase the complete Expat Arrivals Perth Guide (PDF)

 Tickets

-The public transport network in Perth is run by Transperth, which has an integrated ticket system.
-The Transperth network is divided into zones – passengers wishing to use the network buy a ticket valid for a certain number of zones.
-The ticket can then be used on any bus, train or ferry (or any combination of the three) to travel within the selected number of zones.
-There is a time limit for these tickets, the length of which depends on how many zones are to be crossed.
+The public transport network in Perth is run by Transperth and uses an integrated ticket system.
+The Transperth network is divided into zones, and passengers buy tickets that are valid for a certain number of zones.
+The tickets can be used on any bus, train or ferry (or any combination of the three) to travel within the selected number of zones.
+There is a time limit for these tickets, depending on how many zones are crossed.

 Commuters also have the option of purchasing a SmartRider card, which automatically calculates the fare and deducts it from preloaded credit.
-If planning to use the service frequently, SmartRider cards are the best option as they offer a generous discount compared to cash fares.
+SmartRider cards are the best option for regular commuters, as they offer a generous discount compared to cash fares.

 Buses